 The MSMQ Listener listens to an MSMQ queue for incoming messages.

-This Listener has two tabs: Basic, Advanced and Transaction Logging.
+This Listener has three tabs: Basic, Advanced and Transaction Logging.
 The eiConsole supports data coming in through a Microsoft MQ queue.

 2. Advanced: At the Advanced tab, you can specify: